A Letter from Matt Smith, Chairman of Royalty Flow

 - The catalog is very diversified—the top 20 songs generate only 27% of the catalog's total earnings.
 Unlike many assets, this catalog doesn’t rely on one massive hit to make money.

-In the coming days, you’ll have the opportunity to invest in this catalog via Royalty Flow’s IPO.
+You now have the opportunity to invest in this catalog via Royalty Flow’s IPO.
 Early investors will be able to get into this company at the ground floor.
 Before we dive into our growth strategy, you need to understand more about the Bass brothers...

 The Story of FBT and Eminem